Rhode Island Foreclosure Laws and Procedures

 Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a couple of exceptions.
 (12 C.F.R. § 1024.41).
 This 120-day period provides most homeowners ample opportunity to submit a loss mitigation application to the servicer.

-What Is the Foreclosure Process in Rhode Island?
+What Are the Different Types of Foreclosure in Rhode Island?

 If you default on your mortgage payments in Rhode Island, the lender may foreclose using a judicial or nonjudicial method.